 The Golden Circle – Iceland

-One of the most well known road trips in Iceland if not one of the best road trips in the world is the Golden Circle.
+One of the most well known road trips in Iceland if not one of the best road trips in the world is the Golden Circle in Iceland.
 The Golden Circle is a popular 186 mile scenic touring route that shows off some of Iceland’s best features.
 The route includes natural points of interest like volcanoes, waterfalls, thermal geysers and rivers.
-Named for of the most popular waterfalls on the route, the Golden Circle is a must for visitors to Iceland.
+Named for of the most popular waterfalls on the route, the Golden Circle is easy to do if you plan on road tripping from Reykjavik, the capital of Iceland.

-Start a Golden Circle road trip in Reykjavik and stop at places along the way such as Thingvellir National Park, Gulfoss – or the Golden Waterfall – and Kerid Crater.
+Start a Golden Circle road trip in Reykjavik and include places along the way like Thingvellir National Park, Gulfoss – or the Golden Waterfall – Kerid Crater and many other sites.
 Cities like Selfoss and Hveragerdi have adventurous activities such as white water rafting and hot springs to soak in.

 Estrada National 2 – Portugal

 One of the best roads trips in the world to take is along the EN2, a main artery road that runs from the north of Portugal to the south.
 Whether you start in Chaves in the north, or Faro in the south, this road runs for a total of 738km or 458 miles.

 The EN2, or Estrada Nacional 2, is the longest road in Portugal.
 The local currency is the euro, and the language is Portuguese.
 While some people in the Algarve may speak some English, once you leave this region and travel through the Alentejo, on into Central Portugal, and then the north, people speak less and less English.